Why Google Trends is one of the best product research & eCommerce tools

 luxury-fashion-trajectory

-From here, we'll identify specific products within the luxury fashion subcategory that are ripe opportunities.
-We can use the same approach as earlier and ask Google or an LLM like ChatGPT for subcategories with a prompt like, "subcategories of luxury fashion."
+From here, you can identify specific products within the luxury fashion subcategory that are ripe opportunities, using the same approach as earlier and asking Google or an LLM like ChatGPT for subcategories with a prompt like, "subcategories of luxury fashion."

 While this is a fine place to start, it's worth noting that this approach has some limitations to be aware of.